quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.27.1 – March 26, 2021 =
+* New: Base the transaction item amount on the subtotal minus discount.
+* New: Expose the invoice transaction via filter before the invoice is created.
+* New: Expose the credit transaction via filter before the credit is created.
+* Fix: Wrong variable name in invoice creation.

 = 1.27.0 – March 23, 2021 =
 * New: Use new Quaderno Transactions API